greenelab/deep-review/all-sections.md

 #### Imaging applications in healthcare

-One area where deep learning methods have had substantial success has been in image analysis.
-Applications in areas of medicine that use imaging extensively are also emerging.
-To the date, deep learning has been employed for a wide range of tasks in medical imaging, including classification of exams and lesions/nodules, localization of organs, regions, landmarks, and lesions, segmentation of organs, organ substructures, and lesions, medical image registration, content-based image retrieval, image generation and enhancement, and combining image data with clinical reports [@LL5huVs3; @yEstnIOT].

-Closest to natural images are applications of deep learning aimed at detection and recognition of melanoma, the deadliest form of skin cancer.
-Recent works included applications to both dermoscopy [@sLPsrfbl; @phRCihNB] and non-dermoscopic clinical photography images of skin lesions [@1AJUcl1KV; @O39LDkX; @XnYNYoYB].
-For both modalities pre-training on natural images appears to be common model initialization that allows the use of very deep networks without overfitting.
-Reported performance is competitive or better compared to a board of certified dermatologists [@sLPsrfbl; @XnYNYoYB].
-This approach is known as transfer learning (see Discussion).
+Deep learning methods have transformed the analysis of natural photographs and video, and similar examples are beginning to emerge with medical images.
+Deep learning has been used to classify lesions and nodules; localize organs, regions, landmarks and lesions;
+segment organs, organ substructures and lesions;
+retrieve images based on content; generate and enhance images;
+and combine images with clinical reports [@LL5huVs3; @yEstnIOT].

+Though there are many commonalities with the analysis of natural photographs, there are also key differences.
+In all cases that we examined, fewer than one million images were available for training, and datasets are often many orders of magnitude smaller than collections of natural photographs.
+Researchers have developed subtask-specific strategies to address this challenge

+The first strategy repurposes features extracted from natural photographs by deep learning models, such as ImageNet [@cBVeXnZx], for new purposes.
-Another fast emerging area of deep learning method applications is the detection of ophthalmological diseases such as diabetic retinopathy and age-related macular degeneration.
-Diagnosis of diabetic retinopathy through color fundus images became of interest for deep learning researchers and practitioners after the large labeled image set was made publicly available during the corresponding 2015 Kaggle competition [@ayTsooEM].
-Most attempts included training a network from scratch [@ayTsooEM; @ayTsooEM; @14Ovc5nPg], while Gulshan et al. [@1mJW6umJ] employed 48-layer Inception-v3 deep architecture pre-trained on natural images and demonstrated substantial increase over the state-of-the-art in both specificity and sensitivity.
-Interestingly, Leibig et al. [@14Ovc5nPg] proposed a method to estimate the uncertainty of deep networks in diabetic retinopathy diagnosis based on a recent theoretical insight on the link between dropout networks and approximate Bayesian inference.
-Such developments are important for the whole medical image analysis field, because they have a potential to provide information about a level of confidence for every black-box algorithm's classification result and, thus, improve pathologist-computer interaction.
-Deep networks were also recently applied to age-related macular degeneration detection, similarly demonstrating the power of transfer learning when training set is limited [@iBPOt78R] as well as the efficient use of a deep 16-layer architecture combined with EMR data for training set enrichment.
+Diagnosing diabetic retinopathy through color fundus images became an area of focus for deep learning researchers after a large labeled image set was made publicly available during a 2015 Kaggle competition [@ayTsooEM].
+Most participants trained neural networks from scratch [@ayTsooEM; @ayTsooEM; @14Ovc5nPg], but Gulshan et al. [@1mJW6umJ] repurposed a 48-layer Inception-v3 deep architecture pre-trained on natural images and surpassed the state-of-the-art specificity and sensitivity.
+Such features were also repurposed to detect melanoma, the deadliest form of skin cancer, from dermoscopic [@sLPsrfbl; @phRCihNB] and non-dermoscopic images of skin lesions [@1AJUcl1KV; @O39LDkX; @XnYNYoYB] as well as age-related macular degeneration [@iBPOt78R].
+Pre-training on natural images can enable very deep networks to succeed without overfitting.
+For the melanoma task, reported performance was competitive with or better than a board of certified dermatologists

-Mammography has been one area with numerous contributions [@VFw1VXDP; @JK8NuXy3; @9G9Hv1Pp; @Xxb4t3zO; @5kfDbGhA].
-In most of this work, researchers must work around a challenge typical for the domain - the limited number of well annotated training images.
-To expand the number and diversity of images, the researchers have employed approaches where they use adversarial examples [@Xxb4t3zO] or first train towards human-created features before subsequent fine tuning [@JK8NuXy3].
-Adaptation to the medical image domain can be further improved by combining in the latter approach with other machine learning techniques, for example, as a cascade of deep learning and random forest models [@5kfDbGhA].
-Using large dataset, Kooi et al. [@18cZbigDD] demonstrated that deep neural networks can outperform the traditional computer-aided diagnosis (CAD) system at low sensitivity and perform comparably at high sensitivity.
-They also compared network performance to certified screening radiologists on a patch level and found no significant difference between the network and the readers.
-Similarly, Geras et al. [@1AWC7HsO0] showed that both using large dataset and using multi-view network architecture help to improve classification performance.
-The presence of a publicly available large bank of well-annotated mammography images would aid in the application of deep neural networks to this area and shift research focus from model generalization to effective processing of large image sets.
-Deep network pre-trained on large annotated mammogram set can be helpful for related tasks that do not have as much data using transfer learning [@1ExJjVKvT].
-Though this strategy has not yet been employed in this domain, high-quality feature detectors can be constructed from large collections of unlabeled images in an unsupervised context.
-The small number of labeled examples could be used for subsequent training.
-Similar strategies have been employed for EHR data where high-quality labeled examples are also difficult to obtain [@5x3uMSKi].

-In radiological image analysis, deep learning techniques are increasingly used even when dataset size is not big enough to train large capacity models from scratch [@1Fy5bcnCI; @1GAyqYBNZ; @x6HXFAS4; @Qve94Jra].
-All these studies demonstrate successful transfer of features learnt from natural image datasets, such as ImageNet [@cBVeXnZx].
+[@sLPsrfbl; @XnYNYoYB].

+The reuse of features from natural images is also growing for radiographic images, where datasets are often too small to train large deep neural networks without these techniques [@1Fy5bcnCI; @1GAyqYBNZ; @x6HXFAS4; @Qve94Jra].
 Rajkomar et al.
-[@x6HXFAS4] showed that a deep CNN trained on natural images can boost performance in radiology image classification.
+[@x6HXFAS4] showed that a deep CNN trained on natural images boosts performance in radiographic images.
 However, the target task required either re-training the initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.

+The technique of reusing features from a different task falls into the broader area of transfer learning, which we devote a section to in the discussion.
+Though we've mentioned numerous successes for the transfer of natural image features to new tasks, we expect that a lower proportion of negative results have been published.
+The analysis of magnetic resonance images (MRIs) is also faced with the challenge of small training sets.
+In this domain, Amit et al. [@SOi9mAC2] investigated the tradeoff between pre-trained models from a different domain and a small CNN trained only with MRI images.
+In contrast with the other selected literature, they found a smaller network trained with data augmentation on few hundred images from a few dozen patients can outperform a pre-trained out-of-domain classifier.
+Data augmentation is a different strategy to deal with small training sets.
+The practice is exemplified by a series of papers that analyze images from mammographies [@VFw1VXDP; @JK8NuXy3; @9G9Hv1Pp; @Xxb4t3zO; @5kfDbGhA].
+To expand the number and diversity of images, researchers constructed adversarial examples [@Xxb4t3zO].
+Adversarial examples are constructed by applying a transformation that changes training images but not their content -- for example by rotating an image by a random amount.
+An alternative in the domain is to train towards human-created features before subsequent fine tuning [@JK8NuXy3], which can help to sidestep this challenge though it does give up deep learning techniques' strength as feature constructors.

+Another way of dealing with limited training data is to divide rich data - e.g. 3D images - into numerous reduced projections.
-Shin et al. [@1GAyqYBNZ] compared various deep network architectures, dataset characteristics, and training procedures for computer tomography-based (CT) abnormality detection.
+Shin et al. [@1GAyqYBNZ]
+compared various deep network architectures, dataset characteristics, and training procedures for computer tomography-based (CT) abnormality detection.
-They concluded that in case of three-dimensional data networks as deep as 22 layers can be useful for such problems despite the limited size of training datasets.
+They concluded that networks as deep as 22 layers could be useful for 3D data, even though the size of training datasets was limited.
 However, they note, that choice of a specific architecture, parameter setting, and model fine-tuning needed is very problem and dataset-specific.
 Moreover, this type of tasks often depends on both lesion localization and appearance that pose challenges for CNN-based approaches.
-Straightforward attempts to capture useful information from full-size images in all three dimensions simultaneously make applications of standard neural network architectures computationally unfeasible due to the curse of dimensionality.
+Straightforward attempts to capture useful information from full-size images in all three dimensions simultaneously via standard neural network architectures were computationally unfeasible.
-Instead, two dimensional models are often used to either process image slices individually (2D), or aggregate information from a number of 2D projections in the native space (2.5D).
+Instead, two-dimensional models were used to either process image slices individually (2D), or aggregate information from a number of 2D projections in the native space (2.5D).
 Roth et al. compared 2D, 2.5D, and 3D CNNs on a number of tasks for computer-aided detection from CT scans and showed that 2.5D CNNs performed comparably well to 3D analogs, while requiring much less training time, especially on augmented training sets [@KseoWN2w].
 Another advantage of 2D and 2.5D networks is a possibility to use widely available models pre-trained on natural images.

-Similarly, in magnetic resonance image (MRI) analysis, limited size of training sets and large dimensionality represent challenges to deep learning applications.
-For example, Amit et al. [@SOi9mAC2] investigated the tradeoffs between using pre-trained models from a different domain and retraining a small-size CNN on MRI images.
-They showed that smaller network trained with sufficient data augmentation on few hundred images from a few dozen patients can outperform a pre-trained out-of-domain classifier.
+But reducing the dimensionality is not always helpful.
 Nie et al.
-[@18EpaZ7QB] showed that multimodal, multi-channel 3D deep architecture was successful at learning high-level brain tumor appearance features jointly from MRI, functional MRI and diffusion MRI images, outperforming single-modality or 2D models.
-Overall, the variety of modalities, properties and sizes of training sets, the dimensionality of input, and, finally, the importance of end goals in medical image analysis are provoking a development of specialized deep neural network architectures, training and validation protocols, and input representations that are not characteristic of widely studied natural images.
+[@18EpaZ7QB] showed that multimodal, multi-channel 3D deep architecture was successful at learning high-level brain tumor appearance features jointly from MRI, functional MRI, and diffusion MRI images, outperforming single-modality or 2D models.
+Overall, the variety of modalities, properties and sizes of training sets, the dimensionality of input, and the importance of end goals in medical image analysis are provoking a development of specialized deep neural network architectures, training and validation protocols, and input representations that are not characteristic of widely-studied natural images.

-Chest X-rays are a common radiological examination for screening and diagnosis of lung diseases.
-Although hospitals have accumulated a large number of raw radiology images and reports in Picture Archiving and Communication Systems and their related reports in Radiology Information System, it is not yet known how to effectively use them to learn the correlation between pathology categories and X-rays.
-In the last few years, deep learning methods showed remarkable results in chest X-ray image analysis [@apBChoyF; @PGi9g7yV].
-However, it is both costly and time-consuming to annotate a large-scale fully- labeled corpus to facilitate the data-hungry deep learning models.
-As an alternative, Wang et al. [@PGi9g7yV] proposed to use weakly labeled images for training deep learning models.
-To generate weak labels for X-ray images, they applied a series of Natural Language Processing (NLP) techniques to the associated chest X-ray radiological reports.
-Specifically, they first extracted all diseases mentioned in the reports using a state-of-the-art NLP tool, then applied a newly developed negation and uncertainty detection tool (NegBio) to filter negative and equivocal findings in the reports.
-Evaluation on three independent datasets demonstrated that NegBio is highly accurate for detecting negative and equivocal findings (~90% in F-measure overall).
-These highly accurate results meet the need to generate a corpus with weak labels, which serves as a solid foundation for the later process of image classification.
-The resulting dataset (CXR-XIV [@Bi92V99U]) consists of 108,948 frontal-view chest X-ray images (from 32,717 patients) and each image is associated with one or more weakly-labeled pathology category (e.g. pneumonia and cardiomegaly) or "normal" otherwise.
-Further, Wang et al.
-[@PGi9g7yV] used this dataset with a unified weakly-supervised multi-label image classification framework, to detect common thoracic diseases.
-It showed superior performance over a benchmark using fully labeled data.
+Predictions from deep neural networks can be evaluated for use in workflows that also incorporate human experts.
+In a large dataset of mammography images, Kooi et al. [@18cZbigDD] demonstrated that deep neural networks outperform the traditional computer-aided diagnosis (CAD) system at low sensitivity and perform comparably at high sensitivity.
+They also compared network performance to certified screening radiologists on a patch level and found no significant difference between the network and the readers.
+However, using deep methods for clinical practice is challenged by the difficulty of assigning a level of confidence to each prediction.
+Leibig et al. [@14Ovc5nPg] estimated the uncertainty of deep networks for diabetic retinopathy diagnosis by linking dropout networks with approximate Bayesian inference.
+Techniques that assign confidences to each prediction should aid pathologist-computer interactions and improve uptake by physicians.

-In addition to medical imaging, histology slides are also being analyzed with deep learning approaches [@dQCjqq0Q].
+Systems to aid in the analysis of histology slides are also promising use cases for deep learning [@dQCjqq0Q].
 Ciresan et al.
-[@koEdZRcY] developed one of the earliest examples, winning the 2012 International Conference on Pattern Recognition's Contest on Mitosis Detection while achieving human competitive accuracy.
+[@koEdZRcY] developed one of the earliest approaches for histology slides, winning the 2012 International Conference on Pattern Recognition's Contest on Mitosis Detection while achieving human-competitive accuracy.
 Their approach uses what has become a standard convolutional neural network architecture trained on public data.
 In more recent work, Wang et al. [@mbEp6jNr] analyzed stained slides to identify cancers within slides of lymph node slices.